brucethemoose/Minecraft-Java-Arguments/README.md

+> [!NOTE]
+> This guide is somewhat out of date and formatted weirdly so I redid it in [Mukul1127/Minecraft-Java-Flags](https://github.com/Mukul1127/Minecraft-Java-Flags).
+I am keeping as a pseudo-archive since I don't want to maintain it and it also has some stuff that hasn't been rewritten.

+---

 This is a guide to tune Java for Minecraft.
 Every flag and tweak is individually benchmarked to test for regressions*, and checked against Java defaults to avoid redundancy*.

 While these tweaks notably reduce some server and client stutters, expect only modest TPS gains + minimal FPS gains at best, and somewhat increased RAM + CPU usage.
 And they are no substitute for clearing laggy things out with mods like <ins>Spark</ins> or <ins>Observable</ins>.